peerigon/scrapegoat/README.md

 }
 ```

-#### fetching calendars' ctag `Receiver.getCalendarWithCtag()`
+#### `Receiver.getCalendarWithCtag()`
+Fetches the calendar and its ctag.
 The ctag is used to determine if anything in the calendar has changed.
 The advantage is, that we do not have to fetch the whole calendar but only the ctag (saves traffic).
 You can do something like this:
 ```javascript
 var rec = new Receiver(config);